Recruitment, Selection and Vetting Policy

 Open references may be accepted, provided that they include the following information:

-• the dates between which the work seeker worked for or with the referee;
+• the dates during which the work seeker worked for or with the referee;

 • the role the work seeker undertook;